Global weak solutions with higher regularity to the two-dimensional isentropic compressible Navier-Stokes and magnetohydrodynamic equations with far-field vacuum and unbounded density: Introduction

 which can be bounded by the estimates in \eqref{3.45} once the effective viscous flux and the magnetic contributions have been treated.
 Notably, a key mechanism in the nonlinear analysis is to exploit the coupling $\mathbf{u}\cdot\nabla\mathbf{B}-\mathbf{B}\cdot\nabla\mathbf{u}$ in $\eqref{a1}_3$, which allows us to avoid a direct reliance on the $L^2$-norm of the velocity alone.
 Achieving this relies essentially on the presence of magnetic diffusion term $\nu\Delta\mathbf{B}$ (see \eqref{3.33}--\eqref{3.36}).

 Moreover, establishing any decay control at spatial infinity within the weak solution framework is particularly delicate.
-This difficulty stems from the limited strength of the available \textit{a priori} bounds, such as the crude control of $\|\nabla\mathbf{u}\|_{L^p}$ in \eqref{2.4}, together with the lack of higher-order estimates that would yield decay, which leaves no direct mechanism to derive decay in this setting.
-We consider the density-weighted material derivative (see \eqref{2.2} and \eqref{3.61}).
-Arguing as in Lemma \ref{l2.4} and assuming $\varrho\in L^1\cap L^{\zeta(\alpha,r)}$, we obtain that
+This difficulty stems from the limited strength of the available \textit{a priori} bounds, such as the crude control of $\|\nabla\mathbf{u}\|_{L^p}$ in \eqref{2.4}, together with the lack of higher-order estimates that would yield decay.
+In fact, arguing as in Lemma \ref{l2.4} and assuming $\varrho\in L^1\cap L^{\zeta}$, we obtain the growth bound of the density-weighted material derivative (see \eqref{2.2} and \eqref{3.61}):

 Given the current tools at our disposal, the only usable information is the $L^\theta$ bound on the density.
-To capture the far-field behavior, we exploit the spatial integrability of the pressure and the magnetic field to improve the above bound and reduce the time growth with the aid of an interpolation inequality.
-More precisely, for $q=30r/(r-2)$,
+To capture the far-field behavior, we exploit the spatial integrability of the pressure and the magnetic field to reduce the time growth (see \eqref{ef1}--\eqref{ef5}).
+Moreover, the interpolation inequality in Lemma \ref{l2.2} yields

-owing to \eqref{2.2}.
 The improved growth rate is now compatible with the time-weighted estimates (see \eqref{3.64}).
-Accordingly, the refined initial density integrability index $\theta$ and the auxiliary exponent $\zeta(\alpha,r)$ in Lemma \ref{l2.4} are chosen so that
+Accordingly, the refined initial density integrability index $\theta$ is chosen so that